rtgarden/minecraftacademy/mqttnoderedminecraft/readme.md

 Basic working understanding of using mqtt with node red using a minecraft exercise.

 An example exercise: build a pillar 5 blocks high. first build it in sand, next build it in stone.

+Another great example is to build a bridge underneath your avatar that self-bilds out ahead of you as

+long as there is no obstruction.
+A bridge 4 wide can support a railway as well as protective gates and doors.